Sojourner (rover): Landing site

 The landing site for the rover was chosen in April 1994 at the Lunar and Planetary Institute in Houston.
-The landing site is an ancient flood plain called Ares Vallis, which is located in Mars' northern hemisphere and is one of the rockiest parts of Mars.
+The landing site is an ancient flood plain called Ares Vallis, which is located in Mars's northern hemisphere and is one of the rockiest parts of Mars.
 It was chosen because it was thought to be a relatively safe surface on which to land and one that contains a wide variety of rocks that were deposited during a flood.
 This area was well-known, having been photographed by the Viking mission.
 After a successful landing, the lander was officially named "The Carl Sagan Memorial Station" in honor of the astronomer.